FredrikBakken/Norwegian-Stocks-Rating/README.md

 [![Python Powered](https://www.python.org/static/community_logos/python-powered-w-100x40.png)](https://www.python.org)

+## DO NOT USE THIS SOFTWARE, IT HAS KNOWN ISSUES

+**The current state of the software has issues, since it does take into account stock splitting/fusion.
+The results presented by the result is there completely wrong.
+DO NOT trust the results from the software.**

 Norwegian Stocks Rating is a program for collecting all stocks on the norwegian stock market and then rating the stocks based upon historical values and dividends.

 **Latest 'data' content updated:** 22.09.2017.